 - Poke the top of the Hot Pockets with a fork several times or cut two small slits with a knife to let out the steam and prevent them from puffing up when cooking.

 - Put four Hot Pockets on each tray, leaving plenty of room between them and the sides.

 - Bake the Hot Pockets until golden brown, about 20 to 25 minutes.

 - Let them cool on a wire rack for at least five minutes before serving.

 You can stuff your homemade Hot Pockets with just about anything.
+We have also covered the famous Ham and Cheese Hot Pocket.
 You can try these fillings if you need a few ideas:

 - Pizza Hot Pocket.
 Replace the pepperoni slices with your favorite precooked pizza toppings such as olives, onions, or mushrooms.

 - Chicken and Cheese Hot Pocket.
 Fill the pockets with shredded cooked chicken and your favorite kind of cheese.

 - Ham and Cheese Hot Pocket.
 Deli ham and gruyere cheese is a classic combination.

 - Spinach and Feta Hot Pocket.
 To make a Greek-inspired vegetarian filling for Hot Pocket, start by sauteing spinach in olive oil.
 Drain well.
 Add the hot spinach to a bowl and season lightly with salt.
 Stir in fresh feta cheese and add a squeeze of lemon.